-Before making an application you will require:
+Before making an application you will need:

->

-> - A valid Road Passenger Transport Operators Licence or a valid European Community Licence, both of which are issued by the Department of Transport
+- A valid Road Passenger Transport Operators Licence or a valid European Community Licence, both of which are issued by the Department of Transport.

->

-> Please provide as much detailed information as you can about the service you intend to provide.
+Please provide as much detailed information as you can about the service you intend to provide.

 - The market it will service

 - How it will add value for public transport users

 - Any information you have regarding the number of potential passengers.